tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    MUST also include the "early_data" extension in ClientHelloOuter.
 This allows servers that reject ECH and use ClientHelloOuter to safely ignore any early data sent by the client per {{RFC8446}}, Section 4.2.10.

+Note that these rules may change in the presence of an application profile standard specifying otherwise.

 [[OPEN ISSUE: We currently require HRR-sensitive parameters to match in ClientHelloInner and ClientHelloOuter in order to simplify client-side